Frequently Asked Questions

 Q. How does smoking elevate COHb?

 In a typical puff of a cigarette smoke there is about 5% CO by volume.
-This will compete with oxygen very successfully to form COHb (combination of CO and blood).
-This will eventually be excreted via the lungs; the same way it went in.
+Carbon monoxide actively competes with oxygen to bind to the red blood cells in the blood stream (carbon monoxide has approximately 250 times greater affinity to haemoglobin in red blood cells than oxygen) when carbon monoxide binds with the red blood cells it forms carboxyhaemoglobin (COHb)).
+This will eventually be excreted via the lungs; the same way it went into the body.

 Q. How quickly does the CO disappear from the body after smoking stops?

-It takes about 5 to 6 hours to reduce the original level by a half.
+It takes approximately 5 to 6 hours to reduce the original level of carbon monoxide by half.
 Usually after a maximum period of 48 hours the ex-smoker would show the level of a non-smoker living in the same environment.

 Q. If a smoker cuts down, will this reduce breath CO by an equivalent amount?

-Probably not.
+Possibly not.
 Studies show a smoker may smoke fewer cigarettes but will require the same amount of nicotine.
-Thus, they may smoke less cigarettes more aggressively and therefore inhale more smoke than expected (and thus more CO).
+As a result people often change their smoking habits resulting in less cigarettes being smoked, but they smoke fewer cigarettes more aggressively with deeper inhalations and more frequent puffs on the cigarette resulting in more smoke being inhaled and more carbon monoxide entering the body.

 No. On the contrary.
-An inhaled puff of pipe or cigar smoke is much more concentrated and will give surprisingly high COHb.
+An inhaled puff of pipe or cigar smoke is much more concentrated and will give surprisingly high CO ppm levels.
+Any form of incomplete combustion where smoke is produced will result in carbon monoxide being produced and inhaled, so any form of smoking will result in CO being absorbed into the blood stream.

 Q. What does ppm mean?

 Parts Per Million.
 It is a unit of measure.
-In this case, one part CO in one million parts air (breath)
+In this case, one part carbon monoxide in one million parts air (breath).

 Q. What else does breath CO show?